Core Curriculum - Traditional Students, 52 Credits

-N.B.: First time, first year students transferring 30 or more college credit hours to Belmont Abbey College are not required to take First-Year Experience.
+N.B.: First-time, first-year students transferring 30 or more college credit hours to Belmont Abbey College are not required to take First-Year Experience.

 Requirements